Our Commitment to Equity

 We expanded our Culturally-Specific Book List, which we provide to volunteer Reading Mentors, share on social media, and use to purchase books for students.

-In 2022, we gave out 331 Family Reading Kits to families in East Multnomah County.
+In the 2023/34 school year, we gave out 729 Family Reading Kits to families in East Multnomah County.
 Each kit contains a book, sensory tool, and information about literacy and sensory needs.
-We currently offer kits in English, Spanish, Russian, Vietnamese, Arabic, and Karen.
+We currently offer kits in eight different languages.
 This work is ongoing.

 Trained Teachers